tendai22/dpans94_ja/app.md

 Words in this section are organized by word set, retaining their index numbers for easy cross-referencing to  the glossary.

 Historically, many Forth systems have been written in Forth.
 Many of the words in Forth originally had as  their primary purpose support of the Forth system itself.
 For example, `WORD` and `FIND` are often used as  the principle instruments of the Forth text interpreter, and `CREATE` in many systems is the primitive for  building dictionary entries.
 In defining words such as these in a standard way, we have endeavored not to  do so in such a way as to preclude their use by implementors.
-One of the features of Forth that has endeared  it to its users is that the same tools that are used to implement the system are available to the application  programmer – a result of this approach is the compactness and efficiency that characterizes most Forth  implementations.
+One of the features of Forth that has endeared  it to its users is that the same tools that are used to implement the system are available to the application  programmer - a result of this approach is the compactness and efficiency that characterizes most Forth  implementations.

 ### A.6.1 Core words

 #### A.6.1.0070 `'`

-Typical use: ... ' name .
+Typical use: `... ' name `.

 Many Forth systems use a state-smart tick.
 Many do not.
 ANS Forth follows the usage of Forth 83.

-See: A.3.4.3..2 Interpretation semantics, A.6.1.1550 FIND.
+**See: A.3.4.3..2 Interpretation semantics, A.6.1.1550 FIND**.

 #### A.6.1.0080 `(`

-Typical use: ... `( ccc)` ...
+Typical use: `... ( ccc) ...`

 #### A.6.1.0140 `+LOOP`